|Genres:||RPG / Classic Role-Playing|

 |Release Date:||Nov 20, 2006|

 Gothic is about a harsh medieval landscape and the even harsher folks that populate it, right down to the tattered leathers and tattooed hides.
 It’s about grim lives, all nasty, brutish, and short, and usually hastened to their end by you, the nameless hero who plays a recurring legend in each installment’s tightly crafted yet largely nonlinear story.
-What it lacks in formally dressed vampires and flying buttresses, it more than makes up for with its vision of an alternate Dark Ages populated by Orcs, wildlife and undead.
+What it lacks in formally dressed vampires and flying buttresses, it more than makes up for with its vision of an alternate Dark Ages populated by Orcs, magicians and Undead hordes.

-The original Gothic games competed with the likes of Morrowind, although it was a lot lighter on stat crunching.
+The original Gothic games competed with the likes of Morrowind even though it was a lot lighter on stat crunching.
 Character development took a backseat to non-player character interaction – you mingled with the populace, made cozy with the various factions, and went through hours of dialogue.
 The experience was a lot more personal than Morrowind’s rather stale, non-talkative world characters who were more or less virtual sign posts and souless quest dispensers.
 The bleak world of Gothic was a lot more lively, in comparison.

 Despite high critical acclaim, the first two Gothic games were rough around the edges, much like the rogue’s gallery of characters that populate each game.
 In particular, the user interface for inventory and character management was stubborn and obtuse, and the first-person combat system lacked much grace.
-These flaws were easily glossed over by the series’ strengths, like the nonlinear plot and the fully realized characters with whom you shared each game’s world.
+These flaws were easily glossed over by the series’ strengths, like the nonlinear plot and the fully realized NPCs with whom you shared each game’s world.